coveooss/platform-sdk/README.md

 client.DocumentManager.AddOrUpdateDocuments(sourceId, documentsToAdd, null);
 ```
 ### Pushing a single document
 You should only use this method when you want to add or update a single document.
-Pushing several documents using this method may lead to the `429 - Too Many Requests` response from the Coveo platform and decrease the overall performance time of your application.
+Pushing several documents using this method may lead to the `429 - Too Many Requests` response from the Coveo platform and decrease the overall performance of your application.

 ```csharp
 string sourceId = "your Push API source ID";